 What do InstallStrips Do?

-The InstallStrip is about 90mm long and can be split into 3 equal parts of about 30mm.
-Each of these parts has several holes in it to allow you to anchor the InstallStrip to the wall.
+The InstallStrip is about 900mm long and can be split into 3 equal parts of about 300mm.
+Each of these parts has four holes in it to allow you to anchor the InstallStrip to the wall.
 It also has these claws used to hook into the back of the panel to secure it.

 Each InstallStrip is made from metal and each Claw extends by about 10mm.
-The claws can be tapped slight up or down to provide greater connection to the panel.
+If required, the claws can be tapped slight up or down to provide greater connection to the panel.

 Back to Levelling